 Exit Policy: Student performance is continuously monitored and assessed.
-While the hope is that the identification process is accurate, and all students identified will be successful, we realize that participation in the Accelerated Academically Talented program does not prove appropriate for every student.
+While the hope is that the identification process is accurate, and all students identified will be successful, we realize that participation in the Academically Talented program does not prove appropriate for every student.
 Therefore, an exit policy has been established.

 Three types of students fall into the exit/phase out process:

 - First, the student cannot adjust to the academic requirements of the course.